Hollywood, La-La-Land founded in the heart of City of Angels…

 In 1923, the symbol was installed to advertise a new subdivision named Hollywood land’, near the top of Mount Lee.
 But later, the sign began falling into disrepair.

-In 1943, The Hollywood Chamber of Commerce was given authority to remove the last four-letter (i.e. LAND) and restore the remaining portions of the sign on the hillside.
+In 1943, The Hollywood Chamber of Commerce gave authority to remove the last four-letter (i.e. LAND) and restore the remaining portions of the sign on the hillside.

 Development of Film Studios: